 Operation and maintenance procedures for ETPS units vary among the manufacturers.
 Each manufacturer has specific operation and maintenance procedures that need to be followed.
 As part of the septic permit issued for an ETPS unit, Idaho requires that a minimum of one operation and maintenance event occurs for each ETPS unit annually.
 This requirement is allowed by DEQ’s Individual/Subsurface Sewage Disposal Rules (IDAPA 58.01.03) as a condition of issuing a subsurface sewage disposal permit (septic permit) (IDAPA 58.01.03.005.14).
 To ensure the effluent discharged from an ETPS unit is meeting the required reduction levels, annual monitoring is also required.

 Monitoring refers to the testing of effluent quality discharged from an ETPS unit.
 Monitoring is also a requirement allowed by IDAPA 58.01.03 as a condition of issuing a septic permit.
 Monitoring is required annually and is typically performed after annual operation and maintenance is performed on an ETPS unit.
 Effluent samples are submitted to a laboratory capable of meeting the effluent analysis standards for ETPSs specified in the Technical Guidance Manual for Individual and Subsurface Disposal Systems (TGM).
 Effluent is analyzed for concentrations of TSS, CBOD5, and if required TN.
 All ETPS units must produce effluent meeting the quality standards of 45 milligrams per liter (mg/L) (parts per million [ppm]) TSS and 40 mg/L (ppm) CBOD5.
 Effluent standards for TN are specific to each septic permit issued with TN reduction requirements.
 If any of the effluent samples fail to meet the minimum quality standards, then additional ETPS maintenance and monitoring are required to be performed until the effluent quality meets the minimum septic permit requirements.
-Operation, maintenance, and monitoring are required to be performed by a service provider that works for an approved operation and maintenance (O&M) entity.
+Operation, maintenance, and monitoring are required to be performed by a certified service provider.

-Although a property owner (member) is contracted with an O&M entity to perform the annual operation, maintenance, and monitoring, it is the member’s responsibility to ensure the requirements of the septic permit are met on an annual basis.
-The property owner’s responsibilities are defined in the IDAPA 58.01.03.002.04.a.
+Property owners may use a certified service provider of their choosing that is manufacturer-trained to perform the annual operation, maintenance, and monitoring.
+It is the property owner’s responsibility to ensure the requirements of the septic permit are met on an annual basis.
+The property owner’s responsibilities are defined in IDAPA 58.01.03.002.04.a.
 These responsibilities include not only that the operation, maintenance, and monitoring are performed but also that these activities are reported to the septic permit-issuing public health district on an annual basis.

-To ensure that a member is fulfilling the operation, maintenance, and monitoring requirements associated with their ETPS unit and septic permit, the member is responsible for submitting an annual report to the public health district that issued their septic permit.
+To ensure that a property owner is fulfilling the operation, maintenance, and monitoring requirements associated with their ETPS unit and septic permit, the property owner is responsible for submitting an annual report to the public health district that issued their septic permit.
 The annual report documents all of the operation and maintenance activities that occurred during the reporting year for the property owner’s ETPS unit.
 Additionally, the annual report contains all of the laboratory analysis results related to the effluent sampling for the property owner’s ETPS unit.
-This annual report may either be submitted by the property owner or their contracted O&M entity, but the responsibility of ensuring the annual reporting requirements are fulfilled lies with the property owner.
-Annual reports are required to be submitted to the public health district that an ETPS unit is located within by June 30 every year.
+This annual report may either be submitted by the property owner or their contracted service provider, but the responsibility of ensuring the annual reporting requirements are fulfilled lies with the property owner.
+Annual reports are required to be submitted to the public health district that an ETPS unit is located within no later than July 31 every year.

 An in-depth description of ETPS operation, maintenance, monitoring, and annual reporting requirements is found in the Extended Treatment Package System section of the TGM.
-Additional information is also available in DEQ’s Resource links located on the right-hand sidebar of this web page.
 Property owners are encouraged to educate themselves regarding ETPS units and their associated septic permit requirements before installing one.